atomino-framework/project/readme.md

 - `npm run fontawesome` - copies the fontawesome to assets
 - `npm run fonts` - copies other @fontsource fonts to assets
 - `npm run build` - builds the frontend packages
-- `npm run assets` - copies all assets to public
+- `npm run assets` or `./atomino publish` - copies all assets to public
 - open the admin.**your.domain** in your browser
   - user: atomino@atomino.atom
   - pass: atomino